From Christ to Jesus

 And every tongue confess that Jesus Christ is Lord

 To the glory of God the Father."“The God-Man does not receive the name of Jesus till after his crucifixion.
 That alone, in my judgment, is fatal to the historicity of Jesus.”P.L.
 Couchoud, 1939, The Creation of ChristAbstractIt is a certainty today that Christianity started by a man who became deified, whether this man was God himself, a miraculous prophet or an ordinary human being.
-Inside this paradigm, critical NT (New Testament) scholarship has shown that very little of what is said about Jesus in the Gospels can be true.
+Inside this paradigm, critical NT (New Testament) scholarship has shown that very little of what is said about this man, Jesus in the Gospels, can be true.
 However, despite an outstanding silence regarding this man in all the other records -Jewish, Pagan and especially Christian with the Epistles- (besides a couple of cases we will see chap.
 6) none of these studies ever checked that their Gospel scenario -taught authoritatively by all seminaries and divinity schools- was correct.Here, without making any assumption, we analyzed everything the Epistles, the Gospels and early non-Biblical texts say about Jesus.
 We also examine the sources of the Epistles and Gospels, how the stories were created and how they spread.
 Then, we check the validity of a few possible references to a HJ (Historical Jesus) outside the Gospels.Contrary to what is universally taken for granted, the best scenario for the birth of Christianity is a God who became historicized.
-The two main outcomes are that there is a good chance Jesus didn't exist and a certitude that Christianity is wrong."Nobody is going to pour truth into your brain.
+The two main outcomes are that there is a good chance Jesus didn't exist and a certitude that Christianity is wrong.

 - many of which predate the Gospels by several decades,